-Providing health and social assistance to victims of conflicts and crises is a top priority for MAGNA.
-Suffering from infectious diseases that are neglected by local governments is another major area of MAGNA's program focus.
-We aim to provide adequate treatment and care to people affected by diseases such as HIV/AIDS, malaria, cholera and others.
-It also responds to the needs of people who are excluded from access to basic health services and we also help disaster victims.
-MAGNA's decision to intervene in times of crisis is based solely on our independent assessment and needs of people, never on political, economic or religious interests.
-Projects are described in detail before they start and are evaluated throughout their duration.
-Clearly defined quantitative as well as qualitative targets are revised where necessary.
-The duration of our intervention is determined solely on the basis of these needs, which are defined and reviewed during the mission.
-Projects and needs are assessed on an ongoing basis through a standardized data collection system, plus ongoing studies.
-MAGNA is committed to ensuring that its addressees actually receive its assistance.
-For this reason, we insist that our field workers must have access to healthcare facilities, communicate with people on the spot, and therefore independently assess the need for assistance.
-MAGNA implements and operates projects on its own.
-In rare cases, we can also provide financial support to other humanitarian organizations, community groups, or healthcare facilities that we work with in a particular area.
+Providing health and social assistance to victims of conflicts and crises is MAGNA’s top priority.
+Suffering from infectious diseases neglected by local governments is another major area of MAGNA's program focus.
+We aim to provide adequate treatment and care to people affected by diseases such as HIV/AIDS, malaria, cholera, and others.
+MAGNA also responds to the needs of people excluded from access to basic health services, and assists disaster victims.
+MAGNA's decision to intervene in times of crisis is based solely on our independent assessment and people’s needs, never on political, economic, or religious interests.
+Projects are characterized in detail before they launch, and are evaluated throughout their duration.
+Clearly defined quantitative as well as qualitative targets are revised as necessary.
+It is only these clearly defined needs that determine the duration of our intervention, which are defined and then reviewed during the mission.
+We assess projects and needs on an ongoing basis using a standardized data collection system and ongoing studies.
+MAGNA is committed to ensuring that aid actually reaches those for whom it was intended.
+For this reason, we insist our field workers receive access to health care facilities, communicate with people on the spot, and can therefore independently assess the need for assistance.
+MAGNA implements and operates its projects on its own.
+In rare cases, we may also provide financial support to other humanitarian organizations, community groups, or healthcare facilities with which we’re working in a particular area.